Yasindu07/BizzSup/README.md

 The website should now be accessible, providing an interface to interact with the BizzSup project.

 ## UI/UX Designs
 BizzSup website was built according to wireframes.
-All the wireframes are in the <a href="images/ReadMe/Wireframes">Wireframes</a> Folder.
+All the wireframes are in the <a href="https://github.com/inupaUdara/BizzSup/tree/main/wireframes">Wireframes</a> Folder.

 ## User Journeys of Booklr
 User journeys were created to identify user behavior in BizzSup.
-Go all the user journeys through <a href="images/ReadMe/User Journey">User Journey</a> Folder.
+Go all the user journeys through <a href="https://github.com/inupaUdara/BizzSup/tree/main/user%20journeys">User Journey</a> Folder.
 <div  align="center">

 ## Contributors